tdn90/Data-Structures-Algorithms/README.md

 I. Introduction:
-- This repository will help demonstrate my experience so far regarding Data Structures and Algorithms, one of mny vital aspects in Computer Science.
+- This repository will help demonstrate my experience so far regarding Data Structures and Algorithms, one of the many vital aspects in Computer Science.

 - Before we start, I would like to give special credits to: